kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 * [BuddyPress Profile Sync](https://profilepress.com/addons/buddypress-profile-sync/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  This addon provides 2-way synchronization between WordPress profile fields and BuddyPress extended profile.
 * [Join BuddyPress Groups](https://profilepress.com/addons/join-buddypress-groups/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Let users select the BuddyPress groups to join during registration.
 * [Akismet](https://profilepress.com/addons/akismet/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Block spam and bot user registrations with Akismet and keep your membership site safe and secured.
-* [Polylang](https://profilepress.com/addons/polylang/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Build multilingual login, registration, password reset and edit profile forms.
+* [Polylang](https://profilepress.com/addons/polylang/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Build multilingual login, registration, password reset, and edit profile forms.

 = What's Next =

 If you like this plugin, then consider checking out our other products:

-* <a href="https://mailoptin.io/" title="MailOptin">MailOptin</a> - Create popups and optin forms for capturing email newsletter subscribers.
+* <a href="https://mailoptin.io/">MailOptin</a> - Create popups and optin forms for capturing email newsletter subscribers.
 Integrates with Mailchimp, ConvertKit, Infusionsoft, ActiveCampaign, Campaign Monitor, Constant Contact & more.
+* <a href="https://loginwp.com/">LoginWP</a> - Redirect users to different URLs after they log in, log out and register based on different conditions including user role, capability and more.

 == Installation ==

 Installing ProfilePress is just like any other WordPress plugin.

-Navigate to your WordPress “Plugins” page, inside of your WordPress dashboard, and follow these instructions:
+Navigate to your WordPress "Plugins" page, inside of your WordPress dashboard, and follow these instructions:

-1. In the search field enter **ProfilePress**.
+1. In the search field, enter **ProfilePress**.
 Click "Search Plugins", or hit Enter.
 1. Select **ProfilePress** and click either "Details" or "Install Now".
 1. Once installed, click "Activate".